 - Men's Football (JC Corps of Cadets)

 - Men's Soccer

 - Women's Soccer

 - Women's Softball

+- Women's Golf

 GMC Athletic Scholarships are offered to potential student athletes who demonstrate a high degree of skill in their sport and who meet the needs of the GMC athletics program as determined by the head coaches and as approved by the Intercollegiate Athletic Director.
 In regards to scholarships for cadet athletes in any sport, it is not the intention for an athletic award to benefit the student athlete in the form of a refund.
-If an overage results from the combination of federal grants, state grants, and/or institutional scholarship, the amount of institutional scholarship will be adjusted to remove the overage.
-Exceptions to this reduction in institutional scholarship for cadet athletes must be approved by both the Intercollegiate Athletic Director and the GMC COO to allow for any amount of refund.
+If an overage results from the combination of federal grants, state grants, and/or institutional scholarships, the amount of institutional scholarships will be adjusted to remove the overage.
+Exceptions to this reduction in institutional scholarship for cadet athletes must be approved by both the Lake Country Regional Director and the Chief Financial Officer to allow for any amount of refund.
 This does not impact any refund derived from overages created by student loans of any type.